jamessud/jamessud.github.io/_projects/words_25_haimorlailee.md

 Haimoreleilee runs like his feet are kegs of dynamite and his arms are a hang glider,

-&emsp;&emsp;&emsp;&emsp; and like he saw the rebirth through his elephant eyes.
+&emsp;&emsp;&emsp;&emsp; and like he saw the Rebirth through his elephant eyes.

 Haimoreleilee’s tan bandana is not like a ninja,